gregov/k8s-multicloud-poc/NOTES.md

 AWS/EKS in us-east-1
 Azure/AKS in canada central
+First test application will be the G
-Application will be a custom flask application
+~~Application will be a custom flask application~~ Application will be the google guestbook

 ---
 Prerequisite: AWS account and Azure account